Cecil Gordon: Career as crewman

 Following the end of his career as a driver and owner, Gordon worked for other racing teams as a crewman, first for Richard Childress Racing, and then later for Travis Carter Enterprises.

 Personal life

-Gordon is not related to four-time NASCAR champion Jeff Gordon, yet, coincidentally, they both drove the 24 car.
+Gordon is not related to four-time NASCAR champion Jeff Gordon, yet, coincidentally, they both drove the No. 24 car.

 Gordon, who was married with four children, Charlene (who died in 2006), Douglas, Stefanie and Jonathon.
-Gordon died on September 19, 2012 in Lexington, North Carolina.
+Gordon died on September 19, 2012, in Lexington, North Carolina.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)